-The Group and Company financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and in accordance with the requirements of the Companies Act 2006.
+The Group and Company financial statements have been prepared in accordance with UK-adopted international accounting standards in accordance with the requirements of the Companies Act 2006 and in accordance with the requirements of the AIM rules.
 The principal accounting policies adopted by the Group and by the Company are set out in the following notes.

 The consolidated financial statements have been prepared on a historical cost basis, except where otherwise indicated.
-The financial statements are presented in sterling and all values are rounded to the nearest pound (£) except where otherwise indicated.
+The financial statements are presented in sterling and all values are rounded to the nearest pound (£), which is also the functional currency of the company and its subsidiaries, except where otherwise indicated.

 The Group's business activities (together with the factors likely to affect its future development, performance and position) and its financial position is set out in the Chief Executive Officer's Report.
 The Group's risk management objectives and policies are described in the Corporate Governance Statement.
-Further information regarding the Group's financial risk management objectives and policies, including those in relation to credit risk, liquidity risk and market risk, is provided in note 24 to the financial statements.
-The Group's capital management objectives are stated on page 50, note (p).
+Further information regarding the Group's financial risk management objectives and policies, including those in relation to credit risk, liquidity risk and market risk, is provided in note 26 to the financial statements.
+The Group's capital management objectives are stated on page 48, note (p).